SAMMISolutions/docs/doc_posts/_components/deck-app.md

 }
 ```

 Expected from the Deck App: show a single-choice prompt.
 The built-in Deck App treats empty `choices` as `Yes` / `No`.
-Reply with the zero-based selected index as a number.
+Reply with the zero-based selected index as a number (`0` for the first choice, `1` for the second), not a boolean.
 On cancel or timeout, the built-in Deck App replies with `0`.

 ```json
 {